 Summer term - The last day to register an internship is May 17th, but you may extend the deadline as late as June 1st with permission of the Internship Program.

 - Fill out the Internship Learning Contract online and submit the form.

-- Once submitted, a hard copy of your Learning Contract will be emailed to you within one business day.
+- Once submitted, a printable version of your Learning Contract will be emailed to you within one business day.

-- Return it to the Internship Program for final approval from the Internship Program Director.
+- Gather necessary signatures and return it to the Internship Program for final approval from the Internship Program Director.

 - Position Description (if there is none, use the template located on our website)

 - Supervisor’s Business Card/Letterhead (something with contact information in print)